 FineLine is centered on outstanding service, every time, and doing whatever is needed to help others add value to their business.
 Stamper and co-founder Richard “RJ” Jaynes believed FineLine could fill this void.
 The determination to win new clients and continuously wow them with exceptional service has helped FineLine maintain many of the core customers we started with 18 years ago.

 To better serve our international retailers and suppliers, FineLine opened the first overseas facility in Hong Kong.
 That was quickly followed by another production facility in Shenzhen, China, and eventually facilities in California, Canada and The Netherlands, which supports our lightning fast turnaround around times, globally.

 As the company continues to serve its customers through innovation, FASTtrak, the web-based online ordering RFID system, has helped FineLine shave average ship times down to 36 hours.
 All while providing customers with easy access to every step of the order process and flexibility to make last-minute adjustments.

 Scaling through Experience

-FineLine’s leadership team led by industry veteran CEO, George Hoffman is focused on being the world’s largest service bureau provider.
+FineLine’s leadership team is led by industry veteran CEO, George Hoffman and is focused on being the world’s largest service bureau provider.
 Hoffman headed up the company’s expansion into new retail channels such as outdoor, sporting, e-commerce, and housewares.

 Hoffman is optimistic about FineLine’s upward trajectory.
 “Innovation is a big thing,” he says.
 “We want to leverage new technologies that will serve to enhance our platform.
 We’ve got a great future ahead of us.”